fsschneider/DeepOBS/docs/api/scripts/deepobs_plot_results.rst

     ``large`` benchmark set including metrics for the performance, speed and tuneability of each optimizer on each test problem.

-By default this script also plots the baseline results for `SGD`, `Momentum` and `Adam`, but this can be turned off.
+If the path to the baseline folder is given, this script will also plot the performances of `SGD`, `Momentum` and `Adam`.

 **Usage:**